Pneumonia - weakened immune system

 Factors that may lead to a worse outcome include:

-- The pneumonia that is caused by a virus or fungus.
+- The pneumonia that is caused by a fungus.

-- The patient has a very weak immune system.
+- The person has a very weak immune system.

 - Respiratory failure (the person needs machines to assist breathing)